 Steven Plitt is one of Arizona’s premier insurance coverage lawyers.
-Although he has provided coverage advice in 40 states, he currently manages a robust insurance coverage practice.
-His practice involves the handling of complex, high exposure insurance coverage and bad faith cases.
+He has provided coverage advice in most states.
+His practice has involved the handling of complex, high exposure insurance coverage and bad faith cases.
 Unlike most coverage lawyers who are only litigators, Mr. Plitt has first chair jury experience having tried to jury verdict cases in both state and federal court.
 As a trial lawyer, Mr. Plitt has extensive litigation experience and has managed a large litigation practice throughout his professional career.
-He has been inducted as a Fellow into the American College of Coverage and Extra-Contractual Counsel and The American Law Institute where he serves as a consulting member on the ALI’s development of the Restatement of the Law of Liability Insurance Law.
+He has been inducted as a Fellow into the American College of Coverage Counsel and The American Law Institute where he served as a consulting member on the ALI’s development of the Restatement of the Law of Liability Insurance Law.

 Mr. Plitt is listed in the Best Lawyers in America for insurance coverage (12+ years).
 In 2012 and 2017, he was selected as the Insurance Lawyer of the Year – Phoenix by Best Lawyers.
+In 2020 he was selected as the Lawyer of the Year for Insurance Litigation by Best Lawyers.
 Mr. Plitt has been selected every year (12+ years) as one of the top 50 lawyers in Arizona by Southwest Super Lawyers.
 Only a handful of lawyers have continuously made the list for each year it has been published.
 AZ Business Magazine lists Mr. Plitt within the top 100 lawyers in Arizona.
+He is Band 1 ranked for Insurance Law by Chambers and Partners USA.
+Chambers and Partners wrote the following regarding Mr. Plitt: “Steven Plitt “is very well known across the country” for his expertise in insurance law, sources report, adding that he is “very knowledgeable”…. in addition to his broader practice in insurance litigation interviewees further acknowledge him as an “important lawyer in insurance practice in Arizona and nationwide.””

 - University of Connecticut (L.L.M., Insurance Law, With Honors, 2012)